pedrojcros/pedrojcros/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 <br>

 I am a computer engineering student, currently halfway through degree.
-I am expanding <br> my knowledge in back-end, front-end, devops, and some autodidact ia projects in python.
+I am expanding my knowledge in back-end, front-end, devops, and some autodidact ia projects in python.
 I am opened door in get hired during my degree, or some freelance project so do not be afraid of sending me some request or email.